-2.9.3 Requirements for a new Repository
+2.8.3 Requirements for a new Repository

 In order to create a repository, the server and client part of CernVM-FS must be installed on the release manager machine.
-Furthermore, you will need a kernel containing a union file system implementation as well as a running Apache2 web server.
-Currently, we support EL >= 7.3, Ubuntu 14.04+ and Fedora 25+ distributions.
+Furthermore you will need a kernel containing a union file system implementation as well as a running Apache2 web server.
+Currently we support EL \geq 7.3, Ubuntu 14.04+ and Fedora 25+ distributions.

-CernVM-FS supports OverlayFS as a union file system.
-Earlier versions also supported aufs, but no active support is given anymore.
+CernVM-FS supports both OverlayFS and aufs as a union file system.
 At least a 4.2.x kernel is needed to use CernVM-FS with OverlayFS.
-(Red Hat) Enterprise Linux >= 7.3 works, too, provided that /var/spool/cvmfs is served by an ext3 or ext4 file system.
-Furthermore, note that OverlayFS cannot fully comply with POSIX semantics, in particular hard links must be broken into individual files.
+(Red Hat) Enterprise Linux \geq 7.3 works, too, provided that /var/spool/cvmfs is served by an ext3 or ext4 file system.
+Furthermore note that OverlayFS cannot fully comply with POSIX semantics, in particular hard links must be broken into individual files.
 That is usually not a problem but should be kept in mind when installing certain software distributions into a CernVM-FS repository.

-2.9.4 Notable CernVM-FS Server Locations and Files
+2.8.4 Notable CernVM-FS Server Locations and Files

-There are a number of possible customizations in the CernVM-FS server installation.
-The following table provides an overview of important configuration files and intrinsic paths together with some customization hints.
+There are a number of possible customisations in the CernVM-FS server installation.
+The following table provides an overview of important configuration files and intrinsical paths together with some customisation hints.
 For an exhaustive description of the CernVM-FS server infrastructure please consult Appendix "CernVM-FS Server Infrastructure".

-File Path Description /cvmfs Repository mount points Contains read-only union file system mountpoints that become writable during repository updates.
-Do not symlink or manually mount anything here. /srv/cvmfs Central repository storage location Can be mounted or symlinked to another location before creating the first repository. /srv/cvmfs/ Storage location of a repository Can be symlinked to another location before creating the <fqrn></fqrn> repository <fqrn>.</fqrn> /var/spool/ Internal states of repositories Can be mounted or symlinked to another location before cvmfs creating the first repository.
+File Path Description /cvmfs Repository mount points Contains read-only union file system mountpoints that be- come writable during repository updates.
+Do not symlink or manually mount anything here. /srv/cvmfs Central repository storage location Can be mounted or symlinked to another location before creating the first repository. /srv/cvmfs/ Storage location of a repository Can be symlinked to another location before creating <fqrn></fqrn> the repository <fqrn>.</fqrn> /var/spool/ Internal states of repositories Can be mounted or symlinked to another location before cvmfs creating the first repository.
 Hosts the scratch area described here , thus might consume notable disk space during repository updates. /etc/cvmfs Configuration files and keychains Similar to the structure described in this table .
-Do not symlink this directory. /etc/cvmfs/ Customizable server behavior See "Customizable Actions Using Server Hooks" for fur- cvmfs_server_h ouker.details sh /etc/cvmfs/ Repository configuration location Contains repository server specific configuration files. repositories. d
+Do not symlink this directory. /etc/cvmfs/ Customisable server behaviour See "Customizable Actions Using Server Hooks" for cvmfs_server_h ofakther details sh /etc/cvmfs/ Repository configuration location Contains repository server specific configuration repositories. files. d

-2.9.5 CernVM-FS Repository Creation and Updating
+2.8.5 CernVM-FS Repository Creation and Updating